Cooling Centers To Open On Thursday As Philadelphia Health Officials Declare Heat Health Emergency

 PHILADELPHIA (CBS) — A Heat Health Emergency has been declared in Philadelphia for Thursday.
 The emergency designation begins at 12 p.m. and will last through 8 p.m.
 Thursday with the potential to be extended if the forecast continues to get worse.

-This means the city’s emergency heat programs will be activated, including the Philadelphia Corporation for Aging’s Heatline, cooling centers, home visits by special fields teams, and enhanced daytime outreach for people experiencing homelessness.READ MORE: Heat Danger: Tips For Keeping Your Pet Cool, Safe As Heat Wave Grips Philadelphia Region
+This means the city’s emergency heat programs will be activated, including the Philadelphia Corporation for Aging’s Heatline, cooling centers, home visits by special fields teams, and enhanced daytime outreach for people experiencing homelessness.READ MORE: Sixers Announce Plans To Explore Building New Arena In Center City

 Officials remind Philadelphia residents to check on older friends, relatives and neighbors from a distance.